 - On-site trustee board training sessions

 - One-off strategic advice for CEOs or board members

 - Dowloadable and shareable templates and resources including our Digital Leadership Conversation Starter Toolkit

-Our case studies and resources will be widely available to share in the summer of 2019.
+We'll be adding further case studies and resources to share over summer of 2019.

 Express your interest a trustee board workshop or briefing

 We are no longer funded to provide training for trustee boards using the Charity Digital Code of Practice.
 However, we can provide bespoke sessions about your charity's use of digital at a strategic level.